library(igraph)

 6.4.3 Model-based Binary Projections

-The global threshold method is very simple but in many cases leads to undesirable structural features.
-More sophisticated tools work with statistical models in the background (Z. Neal 2014) which determine if an edge weight differs enough from the expected value of an underlying null model.
+The global threshold method is very simple but can lead to undesirable structural features.
+More sophisticated tools work with statistical models which determine if an edge weight differs enough from the expected value of an underlying null model (Neal 2014).
 If so, the edge is kept in the binary projection.
 Many of such models are implemented in the backbone package.

 The idea behind all of the models is always the same: